zincbase/zincserver/README.md

 ## Platform support

 Currently only tested on Linux and Windows.
-Might build on other platforms as well.
-Big endian targets are not supported yet, but may be in the future.
+Might also work on other platform/architecture combinations supported by the Go runtime (including big endian).

 ## Documentation